beatalipska/evo-nft-jstz/README.md

-# FA2 Smart Function for Jstz
+# Evolving NFT Smart Function for Jstz

-This is a Jstz smart function that implements the FA2 (Fungible Asset 2) token standard, adapted for the Jstz platform.
+This is a Jstz smart function that implements an evolving NFT - a dynamic NFT that grows and evolves with each purchase, recording each buyer in its history and unlocking milestones.

 ## Features

-- ✅ Token transfers (single and batch)
-- ✅ Balance queries
-- ✅ Operator management (delegate transfer permissions)
-- ✅ Token minting
-- ✅ Token burning
-- ✅ Token metadata management
+- ✅ Dynamic NFT metadata that changes with each purchase
+- ✅ Growth levels that increase with each purchase
+- ✅ Milestone system (unlocks at levels 1, 5, 10, 20)
-- ✅ Total supply tracking
+- ✅ Ownership history tracking
+- ✅ Visual evolution (variant changes: Common → Rare → Epic → Legendary)

 ## Prerequisites

 - Node.js 22+
-- pnpm v10+
+- pnpm v10+ (or npm)
 - Jstz CLI installed
 - Docker (for local sandbox)